liuxinren456852/pointrix/README.md

 Note: we support both gaussian original kernel and DPTR kernel.

 ## Running our example
-### Lego
+### 1. Lego
 1. Download the lego data and put it in your folder:

 ```bash
 wget http://cseweb.ucsd.edu/\~viscomp/projects/LF/papers/ECCV20/nerf/nerf_example_data.zip
 ```

-2. Run the following command to train the model:
+2. Run the following command to train the model (...data path in the config file...):

-**you need to modify the data path in the config file to the path of the data you downloaded.**

 ```bash
 cd Pointrix